Longlegs

 Camera Work

 Lens choices were another standout.
 The ARRI Signature Primes provided a crisp, clean look for the more grounded moments, while Cooke S4/i lenses added a slightly vintage warmth that softened the more surreal sequences.
-The frequent changes in focal length helped play with depth of field, isolating characters while blurring the environment into something dreamlike—or nightmarish.
+The frequent changes in focal length helped play with depth of field, isolating characters while blurring the environment into something dreamlike, or nightmarish.
+The often use of long lenses, which compress the image and heighten feelings of surveillance and claustrophobia.

 While the technical execution is impressive, the frequent changes in aspect ratio were a gamble that didn’t fully pay off for me.
 Switching between widescreen and 4:3 seemed to be aiming for a thematic point, but it often felt like a stylistic choice that called too much attention to itself.